akoimeexx/gatewaysummoners-datapack/notes.md

 ideal, but is low priority since gateway portals can be updated post-generation by regular means.

+Each time a player tries to set up a gateway portal, it should check to see if they have at least 5 levels.
+If so, allow it and subtract 5 levels from them.

 Finally, it would be possible to not reset on dimension shift, by tracking separate coordinate sets for each dimension.
 Too much extra bloat for not much additional value, in my opinion.